Brazil's Lula calls for end to austerity, return to growth

 Lula also blamed the opposition and national media for leaks of the investigation and for stoking hate during recent anti-government protests.

-"They're turning Brazil into the same climate as Venezuela," he said, referring to polarization in Brazil's northern neighbour.
+"They're turning Brazil into the same climate as Venezuela," he said, referring to polarization in Brazil's northern neighbor.

 Brazil's economy, which averaged over 4 percent annual growth during Lula's 2003-2010 presidency, is now on course for its worst two-year downturn in more than a century and ratings agencies have downgraded Brazil's sovereign debt into "junk" territory.
 They warn that years of fiscal stimulus have put public accounts on an unsustainable path.